 Under Operational Policy 2023-1: Grandfathering (Deemed Permit), part 9.1, I considered whether the CFO has been abandoned since January 1, 2002.
 I considered factors relevant to abandonment, as identified in Operational Policy 2016-3: Permit Cancellations under AOPA Section 29.
-As noted in several site visits and discussions with the operator, the CFO facilities have been in continual use since 2002.
-I therefore conclude this CFO has not been abandoned.
+The CFO has been an active operating dairy since it started in the 1970's therefore, I conclude this CFO has not been abandoned.